DamilolaAhmadu/Movie-Recommendation/README.md

 The business objective for us is:
 1. To create a Collaborative Filtering based Movie Recommendation System
-2. Predict the rating thaa user would give to a movie that he has not yet rated
+2. Predict the rating tha user would give to a movie that he has not yet rated
 3. Minimize the difference between predicted and actual rating (RMSE and MAPE)

 ## Data Collection :